mbridak/not1mm/vfo.md

             inputstring = ""
 ```

 Reading and setting the frequency from the serial device is pretty simple.
 To set the frequency you send it for example 'F 14032000\r'.
-To get the current frequency from the device just send it `f\r`.
+To get the current frequency from the device just send it 'f\r'.
 It will report back just the frequency '14032000'.